PvPClt/project/Golden_en.md

 And besides, in the age of humanism, you kinda want to live with a clean conscience.
 Therefore, nowadays, we prefer "accidents," "suicide," "accidental poisoning,"
 "severe illnesses with a fatal outcome," or simply "mysterious deaths" to outright murder.

-That is, in most cases, we don't kill the client, we just help him pass on to the next world.
-In fact, we only create a situation conducive to a person's death, and the rest is up to them.
+That is, in most cases, we don't kill the client, we just help him pass on to the "better" world.
+In fact, we only create a situation that facilitates this transition, and the rest is up to them.
 And as a rule, their death becomes the result of a brief or, conversely, a lengthy process of self-destruction.
 We simply exploit a bug in their psyche.

 For example.
 In the past, to stop a heart, we used cardiac glycosides.
 But that's pure poison.
 The autopsy will prove murder.
 That's the Stone Age.
 Now we handle your heart with care — like a Chinese vase.
 Not the slightest damage — and despite that, you die in five minutes.
 Do you realize how brilliant that is?
 It's a game-changer.
 Damn!